digital-wellbeing/platform-study-rr/README.md

 - In `4_genres.qmd`, we present the analysis code for Study 3: the relationship between video game genres and video game play.
 - In `9_screenshots.qmd`, we present work-in-progress optical character recognition code for extracting screen use data from iOS screenshots.

+## Hygiene files
+- `.Renviron` defines the path to key internal data files and API credentials.
+- `index.qmd` is the header file that stitches the other Quarto files together into book form.

 ## Running

-- For internal use, running `quarto render` in the Rstudio terminal will run all of the (completed) quarto files.
-This command uses the specifications in `_quarto.yml` to render the files in the correct order (indicated by their number), and output them to `docs/`.
+- For **external use** (non-lab members), run `quarto render --profile external` in the Rstudio terminal to render all of the quarto files except 0_generateSyntheticData.qmd, which requires internal credentials.
+This command uses the specifications in `_quarto-external.yml` to render the files in the correct order (indicated by their number), and output them to `outputs/`.

+- For **internal use**, run `quarto render --profile internal` in the Rstudio terminal to render *all* quarto files.
+This command uses the specifications in `_quarto-internal.yml` to render the files in the correct order (indicated by their number), and output them to `docs/`.
 The files in `docs/` are hosted on GitHub pages here: [https://digital-wellbeing.github.io/platform-study-rr/](https://digital-wellbeing.github.io/platform-study-rr/).

-- For external use, !!TODO!!